 How to Serve Creamy Philly Cheesesteak Pasta

-- Caesar salad: The crisp romaine and tangy dressing balance the richness of the pasta.
+- Caesar Salad: The crispness of romaine and tangy dressing complements the creamy pasta.

 How to Perfect Creamy Philly Cheesesteak Pasta

-- Don’t overcook the pasta: Cook it al dente to maintain texture when mixed with the sauce.
+- Don’t Overcook the Pasta: Cook until al dente to ensure it holds up well in the sauce.

 Best Side Dishes for Creamy Philly Cheesesteak Pasta

-- Coleslaw: A crunchy coleslaw provides a refreshing contrast that complements creamy dishes well.
+- Coleslaw: A crunchy, tangy coleslaw can provide a refreshing contrast to the creamy pasta.

 Common Mistakes to Avoid